 5. Property must-haves

-Over our years of experience, there are common issues that arise mentioned by guests, which help us to continually improve the offering of our managed properties.
+Over our years of experience as Airbnb Hosts, there are common issues that arise mentioned by guests, which help us to continually improve the offering of our managed properties.
 Here are some things you must consider for your property:

 - Provide wifi information within the property.
 They shouldn’t have to search or ask you for this.